 You would typically automate this process.

-Ensure that Microsoft Windows is fully patched.
+Install Windows and ensure that the operating system is fully patched.
 All Windows updates should be applied including root certificates.
+Additionally:

 Step 2: Choose A Product Name